Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Related moduli spaces and comparison

-Recently Brannetti-Melo-Viviani \cite{BMV} constructed moduli space $\bar{M_g}^{tr}$ of tropical curves and Caporaso \cite{Cap} introduced its pointed versions $M_{g,n}^{trop}$ (but note that the way of treating legs is slightly modified from \cite{BMV} even in $n=0$ case. ) They are similar to our boundary $S_g$ but there is an essential difference as their definition of tropical curves even encode \textit{genus} informations on the each component or not, which \cite{BMV} and \cite{Cap} called weights.
-As Caporaso's moduli space \cite{Cap} does not allow leaves with finite lengths, our moduli $S_{g}$ matches better with \cite{BMV}.
+Recently Brannetti-Melo-Viviani \cite{BMV} constructed moduli space $M_{g}^{tr}$ of tropical curves and Caporaso \cite{Cap} introduced its pointed versions $M_{g,n}^{trop}$ The moduli space $M_{g}^{tr}$ is similar to our boundary $S_g$ but there is an essential difference which is if the definition of tropical curves even encode \textit{genus} of each component or not. \cite{BMV} and \cite{Cap} called that data, weights.

-As in \cite{CV}, \cite{BMV}, \cite{Cap} for the similar situations, the combinatorial types of underlying graphs of the metrized graphs gives a natural CW complex structure on $S_{g}$.
-A point of our moduli space $S_{g}$ is the following.
+Similarly to what is done in \cite{CV}, \cite{BMV}, \cite{Cap}, the combinatorial type of the underlying graph of a metrized graph gives a stratification on $S_{g}$ such that each strata is a finite quotient of a simplex.
+A basic property of our moduli space $S_{g}$ is the following.

-\begin{Prop} With respect to the Gromov-Hausdorff topology on moduli of metrized finite graphs, the function $\Gamma \mapsto v_{1}(\Gamma)+b_{1}(\Gamma)$ is a lower semicontinuous function. \end{Prop} \begin{proof} The assersion is essentially already proved by Theorem \ref{GH.curves} combined with the precompactness (\ref{Mg.precompact}) but let the author write more straightforward combinatorial proof.
+\begin{Prop} The function $S_{g}\ni [\Gamma] \mapsto v_{1}(\Gamma)+b_{1}(\Gamma)$ is a lower semicontinuous function on $S_{g}$ with respect to the Gromov-Hausdorff topology which has been previously considered. \end{Prop} \begin{proof} The assersion follows easily from Theorem \ref{GH.curves} combined with the precompactness (Corollary \ref{Mg.precompact}) but let us give a more straightforward combinatorial proof.

-It is enough to see that if we contract one edge $e$, $v_{1}+b_{1}$ does not increase.
+It is enough to see that if we contract one edge $e$, the function $v_{1}+b_{1}$ does not increase.
 If the edge $e$ is a loop, then the process decreases $b_{1}$ by $1$ and $v_{1}$ increases at most $1$.
-If the edge $e$ is not a loop, then the contraction does not change homotopy type so that it keeps $b_{1}$ unchanged neither, and $v_{1}$ does not increase (it may decrease by $1$ (or $2$)).
+If the edge $e$ is not a loop, then the contraction does not change the homotopy type of the graph so that it keeps $b_{1}$ unchanged, and $v_{1}$ does not increase (it may decrease by $1$ or $2$).

 \end{proof}